avocado-framework/avocado/docs/source/ResultFormats.rst

 applications.
 Several standards exist in the test community, and Avocado can in theory support pretty much every result standard out there.

 Out of the box, Avocado supports a couple of machine readable results.
+They are always generated and stored in the results directory in `results.$type` files, but you can ask for a different location too.

 xunit
 ~~~~~